 - Lucidchart helps create flowcharts and diagrams live while collaborating with your attendees;

 - Raw Shorts and Vyond are easy-to-use software to display information in an animated video form.

 When hosting important virtual meetings, it’s natural to want to impress.
 By incorporating meals, you can elevate the virtual meeting experience for your attendees.
 However, implementing the wrong type of food in your meetings can either put them off or lead to them falling asleep and feeling too full.
 Personalise your meals down to the dietary requirements, aesthetics and eco-friendly packaging.
 Your F&B partner should use fresh & healthy ingredients that provide a hassle-free dining experience.

-We at Esseplore are experts at using healthy and light gourmet meals crafted by our certified chefs to assist you in upscaling your meetings, improving engagement with your attendees, and adding a sense of intimacy to your virtual events.
+Esseplore is an expert at using healthy and light gourmet meals crafted by our certified chefs to assist you to upscale your meetings, improve engagement with your attendees, and add a sense of intimacy to your virtual events.
 Our range of tantalising menus designed by our chefs in small batches, that consist of family recipes passed down for generations, will aid you in creating personal connections with your valued clients and leaders.